kent-map/kent/docs/16c/16c-arden-faversham.md

 ## Arden of Faversham (Author unknown)

 On St. Valentine’s day 1551 a grizzly site was found in the grounds of Faversham abbey - the landowner Thomas Arden lay dead in the snow, his wife’s affair with the tailor Mosby having taken a murderous turn.
 The 1570s saw the rise in popularity of true crime narratives in print, and in c.
 1590 the Arden murder was turned into a play.
-Complaintandlamentation.jpg Image of the night of Arden’s murder – taken from The Complaint and Lamentation of Mistresse of Feversham in Kent, 1663.
-Early English Books Online https://eebo.chadwyck.com/search/full_rec?SOURCE=pgthumbs.cfg&ACTION=ByID&ID=99851083&FILE=../session/1587461753_3794&SEARCHSCREEN=CITATIONS&SEARCHCONFIG=var_spell.cfg&DISPLAY=AUTHOR
+Complaintandlamentation.jpg Image of the night of Arden’s murder – taken from The Complaint and Lamentation of Mistresse of Feversham in Kent, 1663.[^ref1]
 ### Article

 Ardenplaque.JPG